abell1835IR/STARS-Server/README.md

 # STARS-Server

 **STARS - Satellite Tracking And Reception System (Server Side)**
 This is the server component of the STARS project — a full-stack satellite image reception platform designed to receive, display, and manage images from NOAA weather satellites.
-It operates alongside the STARS-Node utility, which handles signal decoding and image publishing via MQTT.
+It operates alongside the [STARS-SDR-Node](https://github.com/SamcraftSam/STARS-SDR-Node) utility, which handles signal decoding and image publishing via MQTT.

 ---